123idoharel/Projects-Portfolio/Smart-Parking-System/REAL_HARDWARE_INTEGRATION.md

 {"occupied": true, "sensor_id": "S-042", "ts": 1710000000}
 ```

+The subscriber writes into an internal `_latest` dict; `poll_once()` snapshots
+it, so the per-tick call in the simulation loop costs nothing.

 Requires: `pip install aiomqtt`

 ---

 #### Option C: The sensor platform sends webhooks to you

-The sensor system can be configured to POST to your server whenever a
-spot changes state.
-The endpoint `POST /api/spot_event` already exists.
+`POST /api/spot_event` already exists and is the lowest-effort path.

 **`server.py`:**